University of Baltimore School of Law

 The University of Baltimore School of Law is one of the four colleges that make up the University of Baltimore, which is part of the University System of Maryland.
-The UBalt School of Law is one of only two law schools in the state of Maryland.
+The UBalt School of Law is one of only two law schools in the state of Maryland, the other being the University of Maryland Francis King Carey School of Law.
 The University of Baltimore School of Law is housed in the John and Frances Angelos Law Center, at the northeast corner of West Mount Royal Avenue and North Charles Street on the University of Baltimore campus in the city's Mt.
 Vernon cultural district.
 The 12-story building, designed by German architect Stefan Behnisch, opened in April 2013 and was rated LEED-Platinum by the U.S. Green Building Council.

 Admissions

 For the class entering in 2024, the law school accepted 575 out of 1,164 applicants (a 49.40% acceptance rate), with 217 of those accepted enrolling, a 37.74% yield rate (the percentage of accepted students who enrolled).
 Seven students were not included in the acceptance statistics.
 The class consists of 224 students.
 The median LSAT score was 153 and the median undergraduate GPA was 3.42.
 Three students were not included in the GPA calculation and two not included in the LSAT calculation.
 The reported 25th/75th percentile LSAT scores and GPAs were 151/156 and 3.10/3.63.